 The table that follows shows examples of how much premiums can vary depending on your age and coverage options.
 It shows the average annual premiums for basic long-term care insurance ($200 daily benefit amount; four-year, six-year, and lifetime coverage; and a 20-day elimination period) with and without a 5% compound inflation protection option and with no nonforfeiture benefit option.

 Remember, your actual premium may be very different.

+The following table does not account for basic long-term care insurance that is part of a life insurance or annuity policy.

 Average Annual Premium for Basic Long-Term Insurance, $200 Daily Benefit